 Continue reading “How Many Guests Can You Bring Into A Lounge With Priority Pass Select?
 It’s Complicated.”

 Note: Offers mentioned in this article are no longer available.

-Over the past week, I’ve had to deal with issues from three different banks.
-Needless to say, it’s been a long week.
+Over the course of one week, I dealt with issues from three different banks.
+Needless to say, that was one long week.
 I don’t understand why, when dealing with a bank, every transaction must be difficult.
 It’s like pulling teeth to get anything accomplished.
 When everything is difficult, I tend to get introspective and think, “Maybe I’m the one that’s difficult to deal with.”
 I’m looking for some objective opinions, is it me or is it the bank?

 Continue reading “Why Do Banks Make Everything So Difficult?”